imathur1/nba_website/README.md

 # NBA_Website
-Displays many statistics about the games and players in the National Basketball Association.
+Displays statistics about the games and players in the National Basketball Association.

 **Features**
   - Upcoming 6 games